-We drove about two hours west of Cusco to Mollepata, where we joined our guide, Frank, our team of porters and a cook, and a few donkeys and horses, who would be our four-legged porters for the Salkantay portion of the hike.
-From atop the first hill where we began our journey, we caught our first sweeping views of the Peruvian Andes – majestic, rolling peaks as far as our eyes could see.
-Today’s hike was quite easy; the narrow, dirt trail wound around several miles of mountainside with little gain in elevation.
-Frank informed us that it would be good acclimatization for the following day, one of the two longest portions and our highest campsite.
+Today we drove about two hours west of Cusco to Mollepata.
+Here, we joined our guide, Frank, our team of porters and a cook, and a few donkeys and horses, who would be our four-legged porters for the Salkantay portion of the hike.
+We began our journey atop a small hill where we caught our first sweeping views of the Peruvian Andes – majestic, rolling peaks as far as our eyes could see.
+Our hike this afternoon was particularly easy.
+The narrow, dirt trail wound around several miles of mountainside with little gain in elevation.
+Frank informed us that it would be good acclimatization for the following day – one of the two longest days of the trek and also our highest campsite.

-Along the trail we stopped for our first lunch, a delicious, fresh pasta primavera, unlike any typical camp food one would have anticipated.
-We finished the meal both sated and impressed, and followed the path along the side of a steep gorge.
-As we rounded another corner, we spotted the first towering, snow-capped peak (Humantay, 19,413 feet).
-We descended down into the valley and made our camp at Soraypampa, nestled among the snow-covered summits.
+Along the trail we stopped for our first lunch – some fresh and delicious pasta primavera, unlike any typical camp food we’d anticipated.
+We finished the meal both sated and impressed, and continued on the path alongside a steep gorge.
+As we rounded another corner, we spotted our first towering, snow-capped peak (Humantay, 19,413 feet).
+Not long thereafter, we descended down into the valley and made our camp at Soraypampa, our tent nestled amongst the snow-capped summits.

-After the sun had set, we sat in the crisp, night air in absolute darkness, as there was no light pollution for a hundred miles.
-The sky was like nothing we had ever seen before – thousands upon thousands of stars flickering in the blackness.
-It was so clear that we were able to visibly discern the bands of the Milky Way, something I had never before seen and something I surely will not soon forget.
+After the sun had set, we sat in the crisp, night air in absolute darkness, with no light pollution for hundreds of miles.
+The sky was like nothing we’d ever seen before – thousands upon thousands of stars flickering in the blackness.
+It was so clear that we could even discern the sweeping bands of the Milky Way, something I had never before seen and will not soon forget.

 Starting point – Soraypampa (11,150’)